SC asks Ramdev to place original record of his statement on allopathy | Law-Order

 He said that during an event, Ramdev had read out a WhatsApp message which was sent to him.

-Ramdev has clarified that he has nothing against doctors or anyone, Rohatgi said, adding that several complaints have been registered against at different places.
+Ramdev has clarified that he has nothing against doctors or anyone, Rohatgi said, adding that several complaints have been registered against the yoga guru at different places.

 "Different complaints and FIRs have been filed against him", he said, adding that these complaints be clubbed in Delhi.

-Rohatgi said that last year, when Patanjali had brought 'coronil', allopathic doctors went against him.
+Rohatgi said that last year, when Patanjali had brought 'coronil', allopathic doctors were against him.

 "He (Ramdev) is not against them.
 Why should he go to so many places.
 Everybody has freedom of speech," he said.